-The X-H1 features a solid, all magnesium chassis that’s 125% thicker than the X-T2 or X-Pro2.
+The X-H1 features a solid, all magnesium chassis that’s 125% as thick as the X-T2 or X-Pro2.
 Multiplied across the X, Y, and Z axis, we get a chassis that has almost twice the metal volume.

 Bottom Plate and Tripod Mount

 Another seamed baseplate.
 This is one area I hoped the X-H1 would have outdone the X-T2, but nope.

 Size and Weight